huizezhang-sherry/website/content/home/research_experience.md

   date_end = "2019-02-20"
   description = """Develop a method for measuring fatigue and study of evidence of fatigue in professional tennis matches.
 Supervised by Di Cook and Stephanie Kovalchik.

-  * Modelling serving speed using dose-response model in R
+  * Modelling serving speed using a dose-response model in R
   """

 +++